core-infra-svcs/dashboard-api-go/client/docs/PacketsApi.md

 func main() {
     serial := "serial_example" // string | Serial
     t0 := "t0_example" // string | The beginning of the timespan for the data.
-The maximum lookback period is 1 day from today. (optional) timespan := float32(3.4) // float32 | The timespan for which the information will be fetched.
-If specifying timespan, do not specify parameter t0.
-The value must be in seconds and be less than or equal to 1 day.
+The value is used only to determine the elapsed duration between t0 and the time of the request; the API snaps that duration to the nearest preset window (5 minutes, 15 minutes, 1 hour, or 1 day). (optional) timespan := float32(3.4) // float32 | The timespan for which the information will be fetched.
+If specifying timespan, do not specify t0.
+The value must be in seconds and be less than or equal to 86400 seconds (1 day).
 The default is 1 day. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)